 And if you want to learn the guitar practice method that has changed the lives of over 21,000 guitar players, you NEED to check out my guitar-reboot workshop to ensure you get the most out of your guitar practice.

 Blues Guitar Lesson #4: Slides and Staccatos

 This blues guitar lesson really focuses on style and phrasing.
-Instead of focusing on a complicated chord shape, I want you to focus on how you’re playing the notes.
+Instead of focusing on a complicated chord shape, I want you to focus on how your guitar technique and you’re playing the notes.

 The chord shape you’re using is the A7 shape.
 While simple, it has room to become much more than just A7.